-The Gambia is one of Africa's smallest countries and unlike many of its West African neighbours it has enjoyed long spells of stability since independence.
+The Gambia is one of Africa's smallest countries and, unlike many of its west Africa neighbours, has enjoyed long spells of stability since independence.

 Tourism is an important source of foreign exchange, as is the money sent home by Gambians living abroad.
 Most visitors are drawn to the resorts that occupy a stretch of the Atlantic coast.